aheidt/dtw-app/README.md

 When done, simply export the midi file.

 ## Installation
+- requires a 64-bit version of Python 3
 - install all requirements listed in the ``requirements.txt``
 - you need `ffmpeg.exe` on PATH
 - run the `app.py` file